websauna/websauna/docs/source/narrative/background/intro.rst

 * Pyramid web framework

-* PostgreSQ with JSONB support persistent data
+* PostgreSQL with JSONB support persistent data

 * Redis for session and transient data